Fundamentals

 - RPi GPIO 4 (blue) connects in between the LDR and the capacitor

-Switch the Pi back on, ssh back in and run the script:
+Switch the Pi back on, ssh in and enter the python virtual env we created before:

 Now grab a flashlight and voila!
 You should be opening up and closing the filter with your light source.